What powers and responsibilities do my parents have?

 If your parents are splitting up, or have split up, things can be pretty tough and confusing.

-There are a lot of things to work out including where you will live, who you will live with and when you will see each parent, your brothers and sisters and other family members like your grandparents.
+There are a lot of things to work out including where you will live, who you will live with and when you will see each parent, your siblings and other family members like your grandparents.

 The law says your ‘best interests’ are the most important thing and it is your parents’ job to work out what is in your best interests.
 Each family is different so there can be many different arrangements that can be made.

-As a general rule, the law says it is in your best interests to have contact with each of your parents and your brothers and sisters.
+As a general rule, the law says it is in your best interests to have contact with each of your parents and your siblings.
 Just how and when this happens depends on your family’s situation.

 Your parents can talk about arrangements together and reach an agreement about what should happen.
 If they do this they do not have to go to Court.
 They may need to get the help of someone outside the family to talk things through.